 - investigate which factors may have driven a spike in churn activity among English speaking countries

 - Monitor whether these actions succeed in driving down churn rates

-To gain further insight into this, you can start to drill down into specific non-English speaking countries to locate where most of the churn is coming from.
+To gain further insight into this, analyze data from specific non-English speaking countries to locate where most of your churn is coming from.